datarockets/career/jobs/sales-account-manager.md

-#  Sales & Account Manager
+#  Experienced Technical Sales Specialist

-A remote software development company datarockets seeks an analytical thinking Sales & Account Manager with excellent communication skills in order to build trust with our prospective clients and lead them through all stages of the deal-making process.
+A software development company datarockets is looking for an experienced technical sales specialist with an exceptional communication skills, proactive attitude to work, and analytical way of thinking.

-Your goal will be to define the projects our team will love working with and where we can bring as much value as possible, and turn them into our clients.
-We expect you to grow into an Account Manager later and build strong relationships with clients during the whole client cycle.
+**Salary**: 2k-4k USD gross per month, based on the results of the interview.

 ## What you will do: